Crossing Probabilities of Multiple Ising Interfaces: Loewner Chains Associated to Partition Functions When

 \begin{lemma} Assume that Theorem~\ref{thm::loewner_Ztotal_continuity} holds for $N-1$.
-Then, on the event $\LE_{2N-1}$, the Loewner chain $\eta$ is almost surely generated by a continuous curve up to and including $T$, and it almost surely terminates at one of the points $\{x_2, x_4, \ldots, x_{2N-2}\}$. \end{lemma}
+Define $\LE_{2N-1}$ to be the event that the Loewner chain $\eta$ associated to $\PartF_{\Ising}$ with launching points $(x_1, \ldots, x_{2N})$ starting from $x_1$ accumulates in the open interval $(x_1, x_{2N-1})$.
+Then, on the event $\LE_{2N-1}$, the Loewner chain $\eta$ is almost surely generated by a continuous curve up to and including $T$.
+This curve almost surely terminates at one of the points $\{x_2, x_4, \ldots, x_{2N-2}\}$ and touches $\R$ only at its two endpoints. \end{lemma}